 An example of an agent quality control scorecard is included in the table below.
 Based on the weightings assigned to each indicator, we can see that accurate and complete solutions are a priority for our hypothetical company.
 However, it is important to remember that there is no standardized solution for assessing quality.
-Every organisation will have its own criteria and priorities.
+Every organization will have its own criteria and priorities.

 4 Tips and Tricks

 Your quality management program can be a valuable asset to your business.
-Designed effectively, it is great tool for identifying recurring issues and driving improvements to your internal operations.
+Designed effectively, it is a great tool for identifying recurring issues and driving improvements to your internal operations.
 It is worth keeping the following tips and tricks in mind as you build or optimize your quality management program.

 Keep it objective: At times, it can be challenging when co-workers have to review each other’s work and provide developmental feedback.
 Having binary (e.g. yes or no) criteria can help to minimize the subjective nature of a review.

-It’s not a checkbox exercise: Avoid positioning the framework as a checklist.
+It’s not a box-ticking exercise: Avoid positioning the framework as a checklist.
 You don’t want to take away the human element of interactions with the customer.
 Your agents will need to flex their style to meet the needs of different customers and to satisfy the expectations of different markets.